crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/widgets/DvCodedTextWidget.rst

 .. java:constructor:: public DvCodedTextWidget(WidgetProvider provider, String name, String path, JSONObject attributes, int parentIndex)
    :outertype: DvCodedTextWidget

-   Instantiates a new dv coded text widget.
+   Instantiates a new \ :java:ref:`DvCodedTextWidget`\

-   :param context: the context
+   :param provider: the widget provider
-   :param name: the name
+   :param name: the name of this widget
-   :param path: the path
+   :param path: the path of the \ :java:ref:`DvCodedText`\  mapped on this widget
-   :param attributes: the attributes
+   :param attributes: the attributes of the \ :java:ref:`DvCodedText`\  mapped on this widget
-   :param ontology: the ontology
    :param parentIndex: the parent index

 Methods